treedbox/treedbox-atom-javascript/README.md

-# Treedbox Atom
+# Treedbox Atom Javascript
-> How fast do you want to be to turn an idea into code?
+>  How fast do you want to be, to transform an idea into code?

+> This is not a package that will force you to remember of some custom prefix to call the the snippets. **Treedbox Atom Javascript** was designed to serve snippets in the most logical way, delivering the most commons code structures and combinations to make your combo code very speedy and powerful.

-JavaScript snippets [Atom](https://atom.io) Package for a fast development.
+Javascript snippets [Atom](https://atom.io) Package for a fast development.

 By: [Jonimar Marques Policarpo](https://www.linkedin.com/in/treedbox/ 'LinkEdin') at [Treedbox](http://treedbox.com)